swishs-client-mod-plugins/grammar-nazi/README.md

 * Add options to disable each individual setting.
 * Correct messages when embedding an image.
 * General library of words to autocorrect.
-* Ability to make a personal library of words to autocorrect.=
+* Ability to make a personal library of words to autocorrect.